cometaj2/huckle/README.rst

 - SOCKS tunneling through environment variables (ALL_PROXY)

-- Auto configuration of an hcli when provided with a url to an HCLI document (e.g. huckle pull https://hcli.io/hcli-webapp/cli/jsonf?command=jsonf)
+- Auto configuration of an HCLI when provided with a url to an HCLI root (e.g. huckle pull https://hcli.io/hcli-webapp/cli/jsonf?command=jsonf)

 To Do
 -----
 - Fork restnavigator repo or otherwise adjust to use restnavigator with requests (single http client instead of two)

 - Support help docs output in the absence of man pages (e.g. git-bash on Windows)

-- Support immediate use of a CLI created through huckle create <cliname> (instead of having to restart the terminal)

 - Support HCLI version 1.0 semantics for: